Definitions of Human Trafficking and Sexual Exploitation

 How to Protect Yourself From Human Traffickers

 Being vigilant and aware, trusting your instincts, and being prepared to defend yourself are all important ways you can protect yourself.
 Manage your internet settings to restrict your posts from being seen by anyone other than your friends and set your location settings to private.
 Be mindful of how much information you give away.
-Data aggregation technology allows someone to find location and other private details that feel safe to post on their own, but in combination with other posts, make you easy to find.
+Data aggregation technology allows someone to find the location and other private details that feel safe to post on their own, but in combination with other posts, make you easy to find.
 For example, the date of your prom and homecoming game can be used to identify your school.

 Trust your instincts.
 Lonely people and those with desperate financial needs can make easy targets.
 Don’t trust solutions that come too easily without independently verifying the information.